nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `edit doc DOC_NO [n:NAME] [r:REFERENCE]`
 - `DOC_NO` must be a valid index (starting from 1) of the document list.
-- `NAME` should only contain alphanumeric and spaces, and it should not be blank(no value, spaces only).
+- `NAME` should only contain alphanumeric characters and spaces, and it should not be blank(no value, spaces only).
 - The specified `REFERENCE` must be a valid file name in the `references` folder provided before it can be added to the PIVOT system.

 Example: